smorenob/MetabarcodingDIETS/README.md

 **Citation:** Callahan, B., McMurdie, P., Rosen, M. et al. DADA2: High-resolution sample inference from Illumina amplicon data.
 Nat Methods 13, 581–583 (2016). https://doi.org/10.1038/nmeth.3869

 We now merge the forward and reverse reads together to obtain the full denoised sequences.
 Merging is performed by aligning the denoised forward reads with the reverse-complement of the corresponding denoised reverse reads, and then constructing the merged “contig” sequences.
 By default, merged sequences are only output if the forward and reverse reads overlap by at least 12 bases, and are identical to each other in the overlap region (but these conditions can be changed via function arguments).
-(In this case this does not applie since we are working with Forward and Reverse separately)
+(In this case this does not apply since we are working with Forward and Reverse separately)

 We can now construct an Amplicon Sequence Variant(ASV) table.